chrispsheehan/terragrunt-deploy/README.md

 Initially the aws OIDC role needs to be created with a local script.
 This allows Github to execute, via terragrunt, defined actions on defined resources.

-This is done with `just tg ci aws/oidc plan`
+This is done with `just tg ci aws/oidc apply`

 ***WARNING***
 Terragrunt will create the s3 state bucket the first time this is done - this should only happen *ONCE*.